Workshops-Education

 The overlooked details found on a daily walk or memories of a favourite place combined with the use of found materials can be a rich resource for inspiration.
 As is reflected in her work and publications, Cas seeks beauty and meaning from the everyday connections we make with the urban and natural landscape.

-Due to a change in family circumstances I have needed to make adaptations to how I work.
-I am taking bookings for on-line workshops and talks with organisations and groups and am beginning to re-introduce some teaching ‘in-person’ when I can.
+Due to a change in family circumstances I have made adaptations to how I work.
+I am taking bookings for on-line workshops and talks with organisations and groups and undertaking some teaching ‘in-person’ when I can.

 We have all being developing new skills with technology to engage with creative learning through virtual means.
 Over the last few years I have discovered: